 Vista Equity Partners has never lost money on a single deal in more than two decades.
 That track record is unmatched in the private equity industry by any firm, of any color, anywhere.

-Smith’s genius was recognizing that mature, profitable enterprise software companies — the unglamorous businesses that run payroll systems, manage hospital records, and process insurance claims — generated enormous cash flows.
+Smith’s genius was spotting something others overlooked.
+Mature, profitable enterprise software companies — the unglamorous businesses that run payroll systems, manage hospital records, and process insurance claims — generated enormous cash flows.
 These companies could be made even more profitable through tighter management.
 No government program created Robert F. Smith.
 No affirmative action initiative handed him Vista Equity Partners.
 He spotted a gap in the market, applied technical expertise and financial discipline, and built a fortune that exceeds the GDP of several sovereign nations.

 The Largest Black-Owned Business Operates From St. Louis

 David Steward started with a four-million-dollar contract from the Missouri Department of Transportation in 1990.
 In the context of what he built, it is the acorn from which a redwood grew.
-World Wide Technology, the company Steward founded, now generates over twenty billion dollars in annual revenue, employs more than ten thousand people, and is the largest Black-owned business in the United States (Black Enterprise BE100s, 2024).
+World Wide Technology, the company Steward founded, now generates over twenty billion dollars in annual revenue.
+It employs more than ten thousand people.
+It is the largest Black-owned business in the United States (Black Enterprise BE100s, 2024).

 Black vs. White Household Net Worth (2023)

-Steward’s company is a technology solutions provider — it helps Fortune 500 companies and government agencies design, build, and manage their IT infrastructure.
+Steward’s company is a technology solutions provider.
+It helps Fortune 500 companies and government agencies design, build, and manage their IT infrastructure.
 Its clients include the Department of Defense, Citigroup, and Verizon.
 This is not a niche operation serving the Black community.
-This is a company competing and winning at the absolute highest level of American capitalism, against every other technology firm in the world, and doing so from a headquarters in a majority-Black city in the Midwest.
+This is a company competing and winning at the absolute highest level of American capitalism, against every other technology firm in the world, from a headquarters in a majority-Black city in the Midwest.

 What Steward understood — what all of these builders understand — is that capitalism does not care about your skin color nearly as much as your critics insist it does.
 Capitalism cares about value.
 Deliver more value than your competitors, deliver it reliably, deliver it at scale, and the market will pay you regardless of what you look like.
 This is not a moral observation.
 It is an economic one.
-And it is confirmed by every dollar of World Wide Technology’s twenty-billion-dollar revenue.
+Every dollar of World Wide Technology’s twenty-billion-dollar revenue confirms it.

 Nine Hundred Dollars and a Fax Machine

 Janice Bryant Howroyd started her company in 1978 with nine hundred dollars and a fax machine in a small office in Torrance, California.
-She did not have investors.
-She did not have a business degree from an Ivy League university.
-She did not have a wealthy family or powerful connections.
+She had no investors.
+She had no business degree from an Ivy League university.
+She had no wealthy family or powerful connections.
 She had a work ethic forged in Tarboro, North Carolina, as the eldest of eleven children (ActOne Group company records).

 - ActOne Group — a workforce management conglomerate